-Ms. Wong, who is bilingual and an advocate for the City of Bridgeport elderly residents age 60 and older, provides many beneficial services such as: Information and Referrals, Direct services, Health Insurance Counseling, processing and submitting rebate grants for the elderly and disabled persons, intake applications for Energy and Weatherization programs, Assist clients with redetermination cases related to State and Federal entitlements.
+The Eisenhower Senior Center on every other Thursday from 10:00AM to 12:00PM has a SWCAA outreach worker that is an advocate for the city of Bridgeport.
+She is on site and is bilingual.
+She services elderly residents age 60 and older, provides many beneficial services such as: Information and Referrals, Direct services, Health Insurance Counseling, processing and submitting rebate grants for the elderly and disabled persons, intake applications for Energy, Assist clients with re-determination cases related to State and Federal entitlements.
 Outreach to various agencies to provide specific information and benefits for the elderly population.

 Tax Relief Renters Rebate program-filing dates are April 1st through October 1st